-When a student has accumulated five unexcused absences, he/she may be formally referred to the attendance officer by the school principal or assistant principal.
-Upon receiving a referral, it is the responsibility of the attendance officer serving the school to address the issue of truancy with the parent(s)/guardian and the child utilizing a number of interventions.
-Student attendance is monitored on a weekly basis to determine the interventions needed to address the attendance problem.
+When a student has reached habitual truancy, he/she is formally referred to the attendance officer by the school principal or assistant principal.
+Upon receiving a referral, once the team is established, it is the responsibility of the attendance officer serving the school to address the issue of truancy with the parent(s), the school team and the child through the use of various interventions.
+The student's progress is monitored weekly and assessed for progress at the 60-day mark.